Tomb Raider: The Last Revelation: Reception

 Review aggregate website GameRankings gave the PlayStation release a score of 79% based on 18 reviews.
 The PC release saw a slightly lower score of 75% based on 23 reviews.
 The Dreamcast version was the lowest-rated version, scoring 62% based on 22 reviews.
 A common point raised across all versions was the attempt by The Last Revelation to reinvigorate the series with its return to tomb environments.
 The most common complaint for the Dreamcast port were technical issues which made existing problems controlling Lara using tank controls stand out more.

 James Price of Official PlayStation Magazine gave the game a perfect score, praising it as the best game in the series to date and noting its improved graphics and gameplay mechanics over Tomb Raider III.
 James Mielke of GameSpot noted a continued solid foundation for the series, but accused Eidos of milking the series due to the lack of evolution over the annual releases.
 Stephen Frost of Next Generation highlighted a lack of innovation in some areas such as the controls and basic gameplay design, but overall felt the game to be an enjoyable entry in the series.
 IGNs David Zdyrko, while saying it was more of the same established gameplay at its core, praised The Last Revelation as the best yet in the series but unlikely to win over new fans.
+Paul Anderson of Game Informer regarded the graphical improvements and new moves as minor, while Andrew Reiner of the same publication considered the storytelling and graphical presentation to be the most enhanced.
+Crispin Boyer of Electronic Gaming Monthly appreciated the reduced enemies and obstacles and increased emphasis on exploration and puzzle solving, though he faulted the frequent backtracking in several levels.